blackmailswitch/CC-Offline-Package-Generator/readme.md

 - I merely added the binary *CC_Offline_Package_Generator* which is `ccdl.py` packaged together with Python 3 using pyinstaller as well as added the .app and .dmg packaging.
 - *CC Folder Icon* by [Baklay](https://www.deviantart.com/baklay/gallery) and Arrow Vectors by [Vecteezy](https://www.vecteezy.com/free-vector/arrow)
 - Lincense: GPL 3.0 for my portions of the code

+FIX

+@elkaboing
+Go to "/Library/Application Support/Adobe/Adobe Desktop Common/HDBox/Install.app/Contents/Resources/"
+Make a copy of "CreativeCloudInstaller.icns" and rename the copy to "app.icns" It should work.